-Shower grab rails, fitted to the Australian Standard
+Shower grab rails, fitted following the AS 1428.1 dimensions

-Vertical, horizontal and angled shower grab rails.
-I install them across Melbourne's eastern and south-eastern suburbs.
-Stud, masonry or fiberglass walls — each with the right fixing for the wall.
+Vertical, horizontal and angled shower grab rails, arranged across Melbourne, within 50 km of the CBD and fitted by our partner installer.
+Stud, masonry or fiberglass walls, each with the right fixing for the wall.

 The three shower rails that actually matter